 Visual design – this is the visual output you see on the screen—all those images, buttons, menus, scrolls.
 It is important the design complies with the technical features of your website (for example, to look good on the mobile screens).
 It is possible to get the visual design in 3 ways:

-1.purchase a ready-to-use design theme and use as-is (this variant is usually available for DIY builders and for customizable CMS, WordPress).
+1. Purchase a ready-to-use design theme and use as-is (this variant is usually available for DIY builders and for customizable CMS, WordPress).
 There are several free design themes you may use, especially for WordPress.
 Paid themes start from $2!
 Check out Themeforest website to see examples.
 WordPress is the only CMS that has a really great number of free and paid themes.

 Content Management System (CMS) – CMS allows you to manage the whole content on your website pages: text, images, videos, ads.
 It also allows managing your customers and subscribers from a secure back-end panel (for example, to block or activate users, delete or add, assign rights, manage emails, etc.).
-There are many popular CMSs on the market.
+There are many popular CMSs in the market.
 We strongly recommend WordPress CMS as one of the most developed and advanced systems.

 Marketing tools – there are several tools you should use in order to be visible on the internet and get in touch with your potential clients.
 Marketing tools include: search engine optimization (SEO), pay-per-click advertising (PPC Ads), conversion rate optimization (CRO), attractive and interesting content, social media marketing.
-If you decide to use some marketing tools, you are going to spend hundreds and thousands of dollars yearly, because investing in marketing continues to cost as long as you use it.
+If you decide to use some marketing tools, you are going to spend hundreds and thousands of dollars yearly, because investing in marketing continues to cost if you use it.

 |Item of expenditure||Cheapest variant for a few pages of personal static website or a blog||Portfolio website (for a photographer, model, artist, service provider), professional blog.||Entrepreneurs and freelancers||Small Store||Medium to large online business|